Thibaud05/api-to-redux/README.md

 # api-to-redux
-A simple class for consume api in React with Redux
+A simple class for consume REST API in React with Redux

 # How use it ?